Laura Lux Leaves Nothing To The Imagination In A Fishnet Bodysuit

 “Your purple hair and the fishnet dress is incredible.
 Kiss you my cutie,” gushed another follower, leaving a string of intertwined two-hearts and devil emoji.

-“Love that colour [sic] on you!” commented a fourth fan.
+“Love that colour on you!” commented a fourth fan.